-Shown above is an entire FM-band plot of the busy Los Angeles FM market.
-Three Scan Type: modes may be selected at the bottom of the screen.
-The 551 can scan the band and display only the RSSI level; this is the quickest scan.
-It can also scan and display both the RSSI + RDS information, which takes a bit longer, and it can scan and display RSSI + RDS + HD information, as in the example, which requires a double-scan of the band.
+Shown here is an entire FM-band plot of the busy Los Angeles FM market.

+BandScanner setup employs the options shown at the bottom of the screen.
+Three Scan Type: modes are available for selection here.
+The 551 can scan the band and display only the RSSI level, this is the fastest of the scans.
+Alternatively it can scan and display both the RSSI + RDS information, which takes a bit longer, and finally it can scan and display RSSI + RDS + HD information, as shown in the example (and is detailed shortly), which requires a time-consuming double-scan of the band.